kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. Admin creates a Bucket object that represents the existing OSP bucket
    1. Admin must specify the existing OSP bucket ID in the Bucket spec
-   2. Admin should specify driver parameters (normally copied from BucketClass) for all parameters needed for driver functionality <!-- TODO: discuss -->
+   2. Admin should specify driver parameters (normally copied from BucketClass) for all parameters needed for driver functionality
-   3. Admin must specify the BucketClass that the BucketClaim will use when binding to the Bucket <!-- TODO: discuss -->
-   4. Admin must ensure that the bucket binds only to a specific BucketClaim by specifying the BucketClaim parent reference by namespace and name
+   3. Admin must ensure that the Bucket binds only to a specific BucketClaim by specifying the BucketClaim parent reference by namespace and name
 2. COSI sidecar detects the Bucket resource
    1. If the Bucket's driver matches the sidecar's driver, continue
    2. Sidecar applies `objectstorage.k8s.io/cleanup` finalizer to Bucket
-   3. <!-- TODO: does sidecar do anything to check that the bucket exists and is compatible with params/class? could be a new gRPC call in future? -->
+   3. Sidecar calls the COSI driver via gRPC call to check that the existing OSP bucket exists
+   4. Sidecar exits with retry backoff if existing bucket is nonexistent
-   4. When Bucket prep is successful, COSI sidecar updates Bucket status `BucketReady` to true (otherwise retry with backoff)
+   5. When Bucket prep is successful, COSI sidecar updates Bucket status `ReadyToUse` to true (otherwise retry each time Bucket is updated)
-3. User (or Admin) creates BucketClaim specified on Bucket above
+3. User (or Admin) creates BucketClaim referencing Bucket above
 4. COSI controller observes BucketClaim
    1. Controller validates BucketClaim fields
-   2. Controller looks up corresponding Bucket - if DNE, retry with backoff
+   2. Controller looks up corresponding Bucket - if DNE, retry with backoff (or when Bucket is created)
    3. Controller applies `objectstorage.k8s.io/cleanup` finalizer to BucketClaim
    4. If BucketClaim reference set by admin on Bucket doesn't match, error out
-   5. If BucketClass doesn't match Bucket, error out <!-- TODO: discuss -->
-   6. Apply Full BucketClaim reference info (with UID) to Bucket spec (Bucket is now bound to claim)
+   5. Apply Full BucketClaim reference info (with UID) to Bucket spec (Bucket is now bound to claim)
-   7. Set BucketClaim status to point to Bucket (claim is now bound to Bucket)
+   6. Set BucketClaim status to point to Bucket (claim is now bound to Bucket)
-   8. If Bucket status `BucketReady` is not true, wait for Bucket to be updated
+   7. If Bucket status `ReadyToUse` is not true, wait for Bucket to be updated
-   9. Controller validates BucketClaim and Bucket fields to ensure provisioning success
+   8. Controller validates BucketClaim and Bucket fields to ensure provisioning success
-   10. Controller applies `BucketReady` true status to BucketClaim, finishing BucketClaim reconcile
+   9. Controller copies Bucket status items to BucketClaim status as needed.
+Importantly:
+      1. Supported protocols
+      2. `ReadyToUse`

 #### Deleting a Bucket